Facebook pixel Multi-factor Authentication

 Multi-factor Authentication

-To protect student and employee data, the College is requiring all employees to enroll a phone with the College to enable multi-factor authentication through Microsoft Office 365.
-Once a phone is enrolled, employees will have an extra layer of security when accessing Office 365 from non-College systems.
+To protect student and employee data, the College is securing accounts with 2-step verification or multi-factor authentication.
+Once accounts are secured, students, faculty, and staff will have an extra layer of security when accessing College technology.

-Multi-factor authentication is a security protection for accounts that requires users to present two or more pieces of information before being granted access to services.
+2-step verification and multi-factor authentication are security protections for accounts that require users to present two or more pieces of information before being granted access to services.
 Modern authentication factors include:

 1. Something you know (password),